-If you’ve been missing pound cake while doing keto, you’ve come to the right place.
-This recipe for keto cream cheese pound cake is a favorite in the ketogenic community and dare I say, it’s for good reason.
+This recipe for keto cream cheese pound cake is a favorite in the ketogenic community, and dare I say; it’s for good reason.

-In my book, an easy low carb cream cheese pound cake was not a mere desire it became a must.
-I knew that having a basic keto-friendly pound cake would make staying on track so much easier.
-Which is why a keto cream cheese pound cake recipe needed to make an entrance if I wanted to give the keto diet a fair chance.
+This is why a gluten-free pound cake recipe needed to make an entrance if I wanted to give the keto diet a fair chance.

 Keto Pound Cake